 A significant part of evidence-based practice is the levels of evidence or hierarchy of evidence.
 Generally, it applies to any type of research and evaluates the strength of scientific results.
 While there are specific levels of evidence in various disciplines, the most developed is from medicine and allied health (Hugel, 2013)

-This article briefly introduces evidence-based practice and how it is applied to specific disciplines.
+This article offers a brief introduction to evidence-based practice.
+As well, it delves into its application in specific disciplines.
 Furthermore, it shows various examples of levels of evidence in research and how they rank or evaluate scientific research.
 At the end of the article, the reader should have a clear idea of what evidence-based practice is, how levels of evidence fit in, and the relevant critiques associated with it.

 Evidence-based practice has been gaining popularity since its introduction back in 1992.
 It has spread to various fields such as management, law, medicine, education, public policy, and more.
 There is also an effort to apply EBP in scientific research itself, which is called metascience.